On the Structure of Wave Functions in Complex Chern-Simons Theory: The structure of the wave function

 and similarly

 Let us stress that the derivation we have presented here implies a fixed choice of the classical branch.
-Indeed, the functions $\Upsilon (X), \varphi_Q(X), \varphi_k(X), \widetilde \varphi_P(X_D), \widetilde \varphi_k(X_D)$ are implicitly dependent on the label $\alpha$.
-We note that, applying Eqs.~\eqref{cs-sequenceP},~\eqref{cs-sequenceM}, we can simply read off the integer coefficients $c_{\pm s}$, $s \in \IZ_{>0}$, from the function $\varphi_Q(X)$.
-Namely, we have that \be \varphi_Q(X)=\sum_{s \ge 1} {c_s \over sQ} X^{sQ} - {c_{-s} \over sQ} X^{-sQ} \, , \ee after substituting $q^{sQ}=1$.
-In Appendix~\ref{app: rational2}, we describe an alternative way of computing the integer sequences $\{ c_{\pm s} \}$, $s \in \IZ_{>0}$ using Eq.~\eqref{phirat-final}.
-We will show in Section~\ref{sec: examples} that, starting from the known closed expression for the holomorphic and antiholomorphic blocks, we can successfully compute the integer coefficients for both series in $X, X^{-1}$ and all choices of the saddle connection $\alpha$ in the examples of the figure-eight and the three-twist knots.
+Indeed, the functions $\Upsilon (X)$, $\varphi_Q(X)$, $\varphi_k(X)$, $\widetilde \varphi_P(X_D)$, $\widetilde \varphi_k(X_D)$ are implicitly dependent on the label $\alpha$.
+We note that, applying equations~\eqref{cs-sequenceP} and~\eqref{cs-sequenceM}, we can simply read off the integer coefficients $c_{\pm s}$, $s \in \IZ_{>0}$, from the function $\varphi_Q(X)$.
+Namely, we have that \be \varphi_Q(X)=\sum_{s \ge 1} {c_s \over sQ} X^{sQ} - {c_{-s} \over sQ} X^{-sQ} , \ee after substituting $q^{sQ}=1$.
+In Appendix~\ref{app: rational2}, we describe an alternative way of computing the integer sequences $\{ c_{\pm s} \}$, $s \in \IZ_{>0}$ using equation~\eqref{phirat-final}.
+We will show in Section~\ref{sec: examples} that, starting from the known closed expression for the holomorphic and antiholomorphic blocks, we can successfully compute the integer coefficients for both series in $X$, $X^{-1}$ and all choices of the flat connection $\alpha$ in the examples of the figure-eight and three-twist knots.